 Our seniors living in independent apartments and condominium buildings, and those living in long term care facilities, need connection more than ever.
 While some are fluent in technology, others don’t use computers, don’t use Facetime, and can’t participate in “zoom” events to stay connected.

-SRQ Strong’s Committee on Aging, Trauma, & Resilience and Church of the Redeemer partner for a night of caroling - an initiative to bring some joy to isolated communities during the holidays.
-On Friday, December 18th, four singers, led by Choirmaster Sam Nelson from downtown Sarasota’s Church of the Redeemer, will be performing an assortment of favorite Christmas music, including “Ding Dong!
+SRQ Strong’s Committee on Aging, Trauma, & Resilience and Church of the Redeemer partnered for an afternoon of caroling - an initiative to bring some joy to isolated communities during the holidays.
+On Friday, December 18th, four singers, led by Choirmaster Sam Nelson from downtown Sarasota’s Church of the Redeemer, performed an assortment of favorite Christmas music, including “Ding Dong!
 Merrily on high,” “I saw three ships,” and others, for residents at three Sarasota communities: United Church Homes’ Sunshine Village, Casa Santa Marta I & II, and McCown Towers.
 The singers include Allison Lubas, Thea Lobo, Zachary Stockman, and Daniel Cartlidge.

 In an effort to stay connected with aging adults in Sarasota County as we continue to deal with COVID, volunteers from our Aging, Trauma, & Resilience Committee have organized monthly letters to reach local aging members of our community.